retupmoca/bots/README.md

 # bots

 I want a modern version of the atrobots programming game, but don't really know what I'm doing.

 (http://necrobones.com/atrobots/)

+# units

+Consider one "distance unit" to be one mm

+Consider one "world tick" to be 1/60th of a second(?)

 # ops